-Liver is the second largest organ in the body (the skin is the largest) and one of the most important ones.
-This month is perfect to talk about how to look after your liver as British Liver Trust, the leading adult liver health charity are running a national awareness campaign, Love Your Liver.
+The liver is the second largest organ in the body (the skin is the largest) and one of the most important ones.
+This month is perfect to talk about how to look after your liver as British Liver Trust, the leading adult liver health charity is running a national awareness campaign, Love Your Liver.
 Their message is simple: take Three Steps to a healthy liver by being aware of the risks from alcohol, obesity and viral hepatitis.

-If you overindulged over festive season and overworked your liver, now it’s the time to look at your diet and see how you can improve it to help your liver recover quicker.
+If you overindulged over festive season or when on holidays and you have overworked your liver, now it’s the time to look at your diet and see how you can improve it to help your liver recover faster.
 However, diet is not the only thing you can change to improve your liver’s functions.
-In this blog post I explore different ways of looking after your liver; from eating foods good for liver to exercising.
+In this blog post, I explore different ways of looking after your liver; from eating foods good for the liver to exercising.

 What does your liver do exactly?